Catherine Clarke (academic): Education

-Clarke received her PhD in 2003 from the Department of English at King's College, London.
+Clarke received her BA from the University of Oxford in 1998 and her MA from the University of Reading in 1999.
+She earned her PhD in 2003 from the Department of English at King's College, London.
 Her doctoral thesis was titled The Locus Amoenus in Old English: Guthlac A and its Cultural Context.
+Clare Lees and Jane Roberts served as Clarke's doctoral supervisors.

 Career

-Clarke taught at Swansea University and the University of Oxford, and was appointed to a personal chair at the English Department of the University of Southampton in 2012, where she remains a visiting professor.
-She was appointed Chair at the Institute of Historical Research, University of London, in 2019; within this role she is Director of the Victoria County History, a national project founded in 1899 to write the history of English counties.
+Clarke taught at Swansea University and University College, Oxford, and was appointed to a personal chair at the English Department of the University of Southampton in 2012, where she remains a visiting professor.
+She was appointed chair at the Institute of Historical Research, University of London, in 2019; within this role she is Director of the Victoria County History, a national project founded in 1899 to write the history of English counties.

 Clarke has led major Arts and Humanities Research Council-funded projects on medieval places and their interpretation, such as "City Witness: Place and Perspective in Medieval Swansea".
 Her project "The St Thomas Way" developed a new heritage route from Swansea to Hereford, inspired by medieval pilgrimage.

 In 2016 Clarke delivered the Denys Hay Lecture at the University of Edinburgh: 'Place machines: memory, imagination and the medieval city'.
 She is the Director of CARMEN: The Worldwide Medieval Network, and programme coordinator for Anglo-Saxon Studies at the annual Leeds International Medieval Congress.
 She previously held a Visiting Fellowship at the Lilly Library, Indiana University Bloomington.

 Clarke has written for The Conversation and appeared on Channel Four historical documentaries.